deresz/funcap/README.md

 ![call_to_unknown](img/call_to_unknown.png)

 funcap should be able to analyze this new segment/function and store in IDA's database automatically but this isn't always working as some of the int 3 breakpoint hooks mess up with the dynamically created code.
+To make it work beeter it would be cool to implement funcap as a PIN tool but this obviously requires some C development effort.

 All calls are also logged by default to the console and to a file (by default %USERPROFILE%\funcap.txt or ~/funcap.txt) as you can see on the following example: